2017-2021: Dr. Tara Green

 Dr. Green will use archives to probe the influences of the politics of respectability in the lives of early twentieth century Black women in order to expand our understanding of how they negotiated political, social, and economic constraints of the era, particularly in terms of gender politics and/or sexual identity.

-The Linda Arnold Carlisle Distinguished Excellence Professorship was established by the UNCG Friends of Women’s and Gender Studies for the purpose of enhancing the academic and co-curricular programs of WGS.
-The Carlisle Professorship rewards the most promising faculty research agendas while using that selected research focus to build energy throughout the WGS Program and the campus community.
+The Linda Arnold Carlisle Distinguished Excellence Professorship was established by the UNCG Friends of Women’s, Gender, and Sexuality Studies for the purpose of enhancing the academic and co-curricular programs of WGSS.
+The Carlisle Professorship rewards the most promising faculty research agendas while using that selected research focus to build energy throughout the WGSS Program and the campus community.
 The Professorship is awarded for a period of four academic years.
 The Carlisle Professor receives a $10,000 annual salary stipend plus $12,000 a year in research funds.

 The next Carlisle Distinguished Excellence Professor will be selected in Spring 2020.

-The University of North Carolina at Greensboro Women’s and Gender Studies Program invites applications for a professorship in Women’s and Gender Studies.
+The University of North Carolina at Greensboro Women’s, Gender, and Sexuality Studies Program invites applications for a professorship in Women’s, Gender, and Sexuality Studies.
 The professorship will be awarded for a period of four academic years.
 Candidates must be full professors at UNCG when they take up the appointment.
 Candidates whose promotion to full professor is pending must supply their letter from the UNCG Board of Trustees confirming their promotion.
 Final appointment to the professorship for candidates undergoing promotion review is contingent upon promotion approval at all levels (i.e., the UNC Board of Governors).

-Recommendation of a candidate for the professorship will be made by the Dean, in consultation with the Women’s and Gender Studies Program, to the Provost, who with the Chancellor will recommend appointment by the University’s Board of Trustees.
+Recommendation of a candidate for the professorship will be made by the Dean, in consultation with the Women’s, Gender, and Sexuality Studies Program, to the Provost, who with the Chancellor will recommend appointment by the University’s Board of Trustees.

-The successful candidate will normally be selected from faculty members who have contributed to the Women’s and Gender Studies Program.
+The successful candidate will normally be selected from faculty members who have contributed to the Women’s, Gender, and Sexuality Studies Program.
 Candidates in all disciplines and departments are invited to apply.